 Citing Sources in the Text

 An in-text citation most commonly includes the author’s last name and the page number from the passage you cite, such as (Clark 146).
-Some exceptions exist and are explained below.
-A citation should be placed at the end of a sentence or after the quotation where there is a pause in the sentence (such as before a comma or semicolon).
-When a citation appears at the end of a sentence, the end period comes after the parentheses.
+Some exceptions exist.
+A citation is usually placed at the end of a sentence or after the quotation where there is a pause in the sentence (such as before a comma or semicolon).
+When citing at the end of the sentence, the end period comes after the parentheses.

-Keep in mind the function of in-text citations: they direct the reader to the full citation information at the back of the paper.
-Thus, there should be clear correspondence between parenthetical citation and the entry on the Works Cited page.
+Keep in mind the function of in-text citations: they direct the reader to the full source information at the end of the paper.
+Thus, there should be clear correspondence between the parenthetical citation and the entry on the Works Cited page.
 In other words, as readers move through the essay, they come across a citation, stop, and flip to the Works Cited page.
 They should be able to run their fingers down the left-hand side of the page and immediately find the Works Cited entry in alphabetical order.
 If the in-text citation is (Clark 146), the reader can turn to the Works Cited page and find Clark as the first element of an entry in alphabetical order.
-If the in-text citation is ("Economy"), the reader can turn to the Works Cited page and find an article listed by title with "Economy" as the first important word of that title.

 1. Author not named in sentence: Include the author’s last name and page number in parentheses after the quotation or paraphrase.